Burnley: How do Vincent Kompany's Clarets compare to the best teams in Championship history?

 What's the current record?
 This record is shared by Sheffield United, QPR and Newcastle, who conceded 17 each in 2008/09, 2010/11 and 2016/17 respectively.

 Can Burnley break it?
-Yes.
-Burnley have conceded 16 goals in their 18 Championship away matches so far this term, but they will need to keep clean sheets in each of their final five matches on the road to set a new record.
+No. Burnley have conceded 17 goals in their 19 Championship away matches so far this term, which means they can only match the current record - and to do so, they would have to keep four straight clean sheets on the road.

 What's the current record?
 Reading posted a goal difference of +67 at the end of their historic 2005/06 season, having scored 99 goals and conceded 32.

 Can Burnley break it?
 Yes.
-Burnley currently boast a goal difference of +45 with eight games left to play this season.
+Burnley currently boast a goal difference of +46 with seven games left to play this season.

 What's the current record?
 Reading finished 16 points ahead of Sheffield United on their way to the title in the 2005/06 campaign.

-Can Burnley break it?
-Yes.
-The Clarets currently lead second-placed side, incidentally, Sheffield United by 14 points.
-The teams play one another at Turf Moor on Easter Monday at 8pm, live on Sky Sports.

-Watch Middlesbrough vs Burnley live on Sky Sports on Good Friday; Kick off 8pm
+Watch Burnley vs Sheffield United live on Sky Sports on Easter Monday; Kick off 8pm